May We See Your Passport Please?

 Things were coming together fast.
 There was a book hidden within the book.
 Or hidden by the book.
 The book he couldn’t write prodded him to write the book he wrote.
 But what prompted him to write a book at all?
-He was a man of few words and excessive action.
+He was a man of few words.
 And then he began to suspect that his face had undergone plastic surgery and he wasn’t who he saw in the mirror.

-Jabony Welter.
-His name was Jabony Welter, but now it sounded foreign to him.
-Who was Jabony Welter?
+Jacob Black.
+His name was Jacob Black, but now it sounded foreign to him.
+Who was Jacob Black?
 His driver’s license said he was, or the picture on the license was.
-Even his expired passport declared he was Jabony Welter, although nothing else fit, none of it, a description of a 7′ 9″ Negro with blue eyes alongside a picture of the Unabomber.
-Someone or some organization with cruel genius was doing everything in its power to keep him from finding out who he was, which meant that he was dangerous.
+Even his expired passport declared he was Jacob Black, although nothing else fit, none of it, a description of a 7′ 9″ Negro with blue eyes alongside a picture of the Unabomber.
+Someone or some organization with cruel genius was doingeverything in its power to keep him from finding out who he was, which meant that he was dangerous.

 Florica was his only connection to his real self, and who’s to say that was a good thing, who’s to say she wasn’t put there to keep him from connecting to his past?

 And why didn’t they come for him after he took out that SWAT team in the courthouse?
 He wasn’t wearing a mask, he wasn’t in disguise, everyone in the town knew him by his first name.
 It could only mean one thing: he hadn’t undergone plastic surgery, something more diabolical had been done to him, something on the cutting edge of identity modification–his face had been altered to appear different in different situations.
-When he looked in the mirror he saw Jabony Welter, when he was out in the streets doing his job as a meter reader he had the face of Jabony Welter, but when he showed up at the courthouse that day he had another face, his old face that no one in his new life recognized.
+When he looked in the mirror he saw Jacob Black, when he was out in the streets doing his job as a meter reader he had the face of Jacob Black, but when he showed up at the courthouse that day he must have had another face, his old face that no one in his new life recognized.

-That night he put a hand mirror under his pillow, and after they had made love he slipped the mirror into his right hand and cradled Florica’s head in the crook of his right arm.
+That night he put a hand mirror under his pillow, and after he and Florica had made love, he slipped the mirror into his right hand and cradled Florica’s head in the crook of his right arm.
 Then with his left hand he reached out and turned on the floor lamp next to the bed, simultaneously bringing his right hand up with the mirror in it.
-And there they were, two Gypsies, the most notorious hit team ever to walk the face of the earth.
+And there they were in the mirror, two notorious Gypsies, an international hit team.

-“Yes,” he said, and he knew that either the next thing she said would explain why she’d gone along with this decades-long deception or he would snap her neck swiftly and without emotion.
+“Yes,” he said, and he knew that either the next thing she said would explain why she’d gone along with this decades-long deception, or he would snap her neck.

 “They took our son,” she said.
 “That’s why,” and it all came rushing back to him.

 Their son was three when he was taken.
 He was now 28.
-He was no longer their son and no longer the chink in their armor.
-He was one the enemy now, and nothing stood in their way.
+He was no longer their son.
+Time had turned him into the enemy.
+Their exile had ended.

-They flew out of Havana on falsified passports, landed in Budapest and arrived in Prague by bus after midnight.
-They hooked up with their connection, and by sunrise they had taken out the team that had been sent to eliminate them.
-That afternoon Jabony Welter read from his novel at a prominent bookstore, and afterward he signed books.
-People complimented him on his story, said it read as if it had really happened, even though a drug cartel of Vietnam vets bringing Pablo Escobar and the entire intelligence community of the United States to their knees was not the kind of thing that happened in real life.
+They landed in Budapest on falsified passports and arrived in Prague by bus after midnight.
+They hooked up with their connection, and by sunrise they had taken out the team that had been sent toeliminate them.
+That afternoon Jacob Black read from his novel at a prominent bookstore, and afterward he signed books.
+People complimented him on his story, said how true it seemed, even though a drug cartel of Vietnam vets bringing Pablo Escobar and the entire intelligence community of the United States to their knees was not the kind of thing that happened in real life.